Best Trim Restorer: Revive Your Car’s Faded Black Trim

 Benefits of a Trim Restorer

-- It’s multifunctional.
+- Multifunctional.
 You can use plastic restoration products on all the plastic parts of your vehicle's interior and exterior, including rubber parts like the tires and window seals.
 The restoration formula is best for restoring the original color of leather seats, plastic bumpers, and plastic door handles.

-- It’s safe and environmentally friendly.
+- Safe and environmentally-friendly.
 Most plastic restorers won’t damage your trim even if you use too much of the product.
 Also, manufacturers are becoming more sensitive to the effects their products have on the environment, and that’s why most of the plastic renewal products on the market are eco-friendly and safe for human contact.

 Chemical Guys is an American-based company that was founded in 1968.
 It manufactures a wide range of automotive detailing products that are sold in over 50 countries worldwide.
 This car detailer sells a wide range of products, including car shampoos, pre-wax cleaners, wax, sealants, leather protectors, polish pads, polish machines, air fresheners, and trim restorers.
 One of its cheapest car exterior plastic restorers is the Chemical Guys Sprayable Dressing.